Juliet-Simpson/Save-The-Dolphins/README.md

 Milestone One Project for Code Institute's Fullstack Software Development Diploma.

-A four page website to promote a friend's Vegan Catering business, consisting of an inviting landing page, an about page giving more detailed information, a photo gallery and a contact form.
-There is also the option to download a menu/pricelist as a pdf plus links to social media pages.
+A five page website to promote a friend's Vegan Catering business, consisting of an inviting landing page, an about page giving more detailed information, a photo gallery page, a menu page and a contact form.
+There is also the option to download a menu/pricelists as pdfs, plus links to social media pages.

 ## **Demo**
 ---